 Kindly provide the amendments to the article that are being proposed in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the article that are being amended or deleted - examples are attached for reference.

 [Article 47bis Capacity-building and transfer of marine technology committee] [1.
 A capacity-building and transfer of marine technology committee is hereby established.
 2. The committee shall consist of members possessing appropriate qualifications who serve in their expert capacity, nominated by Parties and elected by the Conference of the Parties, taking into account gender balance and equitable geographic distribution, and providing for representation on the committee from the least developed countries and small island developing States.
 The terms of reference and modalities for the operation of the committee, including its selection process and the terms of members’ mandates, shall be determined by the Conference of the Parties at its first meeting.

+2bis.
+The capacity-building and transfer of marine technology committee shall also:

+a) Draft needs-assessments guidelines and procedures, for approval by the Conference of the Parties

+b) Assess the opportunities for, availability and provision of, capacity-building and the transfer of marine technology

+c) Develop the modalities and procedures for accessing capacity-building and the transfer of marine technology, in accordance with Article 44 paragraph 4

+d) Develop and periodically review the types of capacity-building and transfer of marine technology, in accordance with Article 46 paragraph 2

+e) Cooperate with relevant mechanisms under this Agreement, as well as with regional, subregional and sectoral IFBs, in accordance with their respective mandates, on capacity-building and transfer of marine technology, and regional and subregional committees on capacity-building and the transfer of marine technology or regional needs-assessment mechanisms.

+2ter.
+The Committee shall consider:

+Matters relating to monitoring and review, in accordance with Article 47

+The review, assessment and further development of the indicative and non-exhaustive list, as referenced in Article 46 paragraph 2.

 3. The Conference of the Parties shall consider the reports and recommendations of the committee on capacity-building and the transfer of marine technology and take appropriate action.]

+The Capacity-building and transfer of marine technology Committee shall perform such other functions as may be determined by the Conference of the Parties, or assigned to it under this Agreement.

 Rationale for the proposal, if any.

+It is important, as with other subsidiary bodies being considered in this agreement, to include some of the terms and modalities of the CBTMT Committee, to provide guidance to the COP and to allow the Committee to be as immediately operational, as possible.
+Therefore, 2bis captures some terms of reference and modalities for the operation of the Committee.
+These are terms or modalities that were captured in CARICOM’s proposal, submitted at the start of IGC5 - a combination of elements from Options II and III from the further revised draft text, but distinct in their functions from the Monitoring and Review elements of Article 47.
+We propose 2ter, to create linkages between the functions of the CBTMT Cttee, and other parts of Part V of this instrument.